 Jetty default application port

 jetty.port defines the port used in the endpoint URL.
 You might need to adjust this port if other applications running on the same host already use this port.
-This setting appears in one of the following locations:
+This setting appears in etc/jetty-http.xml file.

-Jetty8: etc/jetty.xml